How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 You can also share your survey on your social media accounts or, better, on the social media groups or forums that cover the topic related to the product or service you want to validate.

-You don’t need to have a hundred thousand answers at this stage, but you will need to have enough potential customers to make the right decision.
-Depending on the product or service you are validating and the target market, the target number of answered surveys can be between 100 to 500.
+You don’t need to have a hundred thousand answers at this stage, but you will need to have enough customers to make the right decision.
+Depending on the product or service you are validating and the target market, the target number of answered surveys can be between 100 and 500.

 2. Idea validation stage